 Our ‘Living the Example’ National Video Contest was created to provide adolescents and young adults (age 13-24) a platform to showcase healthy living, passions, hobbies, and achievements.
 In order to help detract from negative messages, Mentor Foundation USA seeks to provide a social media platform and contest for young people to inspire and encourage each other to “live the example.”
 Youth are asked to submit a short video showing how they are choosing healthy alternatives and “living the example.”

 The contest was first launched in 2012, and has amassed a reach of more than 200,000 people so far.
-The contest takes place annually in the spring.

 Ashley Chu, 2018 National Video Contest Winner